• D.C.

 Diana Layfield, British International Investment Chair

-On the future of AI in Africa: “I think what we’re seeing is AI’s potential to really help optimize power grids, to help optimize electrification across the continent,” she said, explaining that building a data center can also mean building out renewable power, like a solar farm around the data center, which then creates more local growth.
-A challenge to these kinds of projects, she pointed out, is that AI language models are generally trained on English content, which could present a barrier to operating in African countries where English is not widely spoken.
+On the future of AI in Africa: “I think what we’re seeing is AI’s potential to really help optimize power grids, to help optimize electrification across the continent,” she said, explaining that building a data center can also mean building out renewable power, like a solar farm around the data center, which then creates more local economic growth.
+A challenge to these kinds of projects, Layfield pointed out, is that AI language models are generally trained on English content, which could present a barrier to operating in African countries where English is not widely spoken.

 Hassanein Hiridjee, Axian Group CEO